awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codebuild-project.md

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 This section lists the available attribute and a sample return value\.

 `Arn`
-The ARN of the AWS CodeBuild project, such as `arn:aws:codebuild:us-west-2:123456789012:project/myProjectName`\.
+The Arn of the AWS CodeBuild project, such as `arn:aws:codebuild:us-west-2:123456789012:project/myProjectName`\.

 For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.